22 Questions to Ask Before Accepting a Job Offer

 Questions to Ask About Company Culture

 Ideally, by this stage in the interview process, you have already thought about whether this company’s values and culture align with your own.
 Company culture is a nuanced topic, though, so it’s understandable if you have more questions on your mind.
-Whenever possible, try to ask questions that most directly address the organizational dynamics most important to you.
+Whenever possible, try to ask questions that most directly address the company dynamics most important to you.

 5. How Would You Describe the Company Culture?